-Installing artificial grass is a big decision, both financially and otherwise.
+Installing artificial lawn is a big decision, both financially and otherwise.
 At Australian Outdoor Living, we understand why you may be unsure which option to choose.
 After all, which is going to look the best, be eco-friendly, cost-effective, and low maintenance in the long run?

 Like with any decision, it’s important to check out what’s out there if you are going to make an informed decision.
 We’ve compiled our own list below to help you with the process, and, as always, if you still have any question, we’re here to help.

 Look and Feel

 We all love the smell of freshly-mown grass when stepping out into our backyard with a cuppa in hand, unfortunately, more often than not, natural grass doesn’t look, feel or even smell the way you hoped it would.

 Thanks to changes in Australian weather patterns, the intense heat and increased rainfall unfortunately means your natural lawn rarely looks as stunning as it does in the photos.
 In summer, the sun scorches the blades to a crisp brown and in winter, it is growing out of control.

 Artificial grass has a unique thatching fibre woven into the base which replicates the natural feel of real lawn (without the hassle of maintaining a natural lawn).
 You can be assured your grass will remain green and beautiful throughout the year, regardless of the level of traffic it has to handle, weather conditions or your busy schedule.